- ISIL creates all-female brigade to terrorize women into following Sharia law

 Eccleston, the former “Doctor Who” star, won the best actor award for his role in an episode of “Accused,” in which he played a financially stressed, lapsed Catholic plumber who’s struggling with an adulterous relationship and coming up with the money to pay for his daughter’s wedding.
 After praying to God, he finds a packet of 20,000 pounds in the back of a taxi, doubles his money on the roulette wheel, but ends up on trial after the windfall turns out to be forged notes.

 Walters, who earlier won a British BAFTA TV award for the same role, was chosen best actress for the TV film “Mo.”
 She portrayed the late Mo Mowlam, the unorthodox British politician who battled a brain tumor which she concealed from Prime Minister Tony Blair while working to forge the 1998 Northern Ireland peace accord.

-The other British winners both centered around teenagers in unusual circumstances.
-"Gareth Malone Goes to Glyndebourne" won in the arts programming category for its account of the staging of a new opera by untrained teenagers at the renowned British opera house.
-The Emmy for non-scripted entertainment went to "The World's Strictest Parents," which takes unruly British teenagers and sends them abroad to spend 10 days living with a strict host family.
+The other British winners both centered on teenagers in unusual circumstances.
+“Gareth Malone Goes to Glyndebourne” won in the arts programming category for its account of the staging of a new opera by untrained teenagers at the renowned British opera house.
+The Emmy for non-scripted entertainment went to “The World’s Strictest Parents,” which takes unruly British teenagers and sends them abroad to spend 10 days living with a strict host family.